Anti-racism at Aurora Theatre Company

 - We commit to demonstrating more transparency on how our values are manifested in our work, beginning with making our audit reports easily accessible on our website and continuing with posting our overall annual budget.

-- Artistic Director Josh Costello and Managing Director Francesca Gabourel commit to listening without exhibiting defensive behavior when we are called out for failing to embody anti-racist and anti-oppressive practices.
+- Artistic Director Josh Costello and Co-Managing Directors Robin Dolan and Nicole Elise Schultz commit to listening without exhibiting defensive behavior when we are called out for failing to embody anti-racist and anti-oppressive practices.

-- Josh and Francesca commit to not using our fear of getting it wrong as an excuse to stay silent.
+- Josh, Robin, and Nicole commit to not using our fear of getting it wrong as an excuse to stay silent.

 - We commit to reviewing and evaluating our progress at least twice each year and sharing the results publicly, holding ourselves accountable to the commitments in this list